 Track the value of inventory using real-time data based on costed transactions and current balances.
 Inventory can be valued at standard, average, last, FIFO, LIFO by groupings that include warehouses, warehouse sections, item types or class, etc.

 Costing data flows automatically from operational transactions, primarily inventory movement (receipts and issues, adjustments), labor reporting, and order management (opens, closes, postings).
 No additional reporting is required.
-Reporting is often made simple and efficient through the use of data collection technology such as bar code scans, touch screens, and an increasing array of automated sensing technologies like RFID and connected sensors.
+Reporting is often made simple and efficient through the use of data collection technology such as bar code scans from phones and tablets, and an increasing array of automated sensing technologies like RFID and connected sensors.